mark-watson/LM_Studio_BOOK/manuscript/apitools.md

 Python is generally considered the most popular programming language.
 ```

-TBD
+Having a model generate Python code to solve problems is a powerful technique so please, dear reader, take some time experimenting with this last example and adapting it to your own use cases.

 ### Second example Using Function Calling Library: Stub of Weather API

+This is our original example, modified to use out library.

 This script in the file **tool_use/test2.py** provides another clear example of how the **function_calling_library** can be used to extend an LLM's capabilities, this time by simulating an external data fetch from a weather API.
-It defines a simple get_weather function that returns mock data for specific cities.
+It defines a simple `get_weather` function that returns mock data for specific cities.
 The main execution logic then sets up the ConversationHandler, registers this new tool, and processes two distinct user prompts to demonstrate the LLM's ability to intelligently decide when to call the function and when to rely on its own knowledge base.

 ```python